 Ball Homes has been making dreams come true since 1959.
 Incorporated by Don and Mira Ball more than fifty years ago, this family-owned and operated business is now operated by Don, Mira, and the second generation of Ball management.
 Ray Ball is the company’s president, and Mike Ball and Lisa Ball are vice-presidents.
 As a consistent leader in Central Kentucky’s homebuilding field, Ball Homes has built more than a thousand homes in a year, and has built thousands of homes in Kentucky neighborhoods.
 In the 1990’s the company expanded its strong Lexington base into the surrounding communities Central Kentucky communities.
 In 1997 Ball Homes began building in the Louisville area, starting with nine lots in one neighborhood and growing rapidly to be one of Louisville’s best-selling builders.
-Since 2011, Ball Homes has established a presence in Knoxville, Tennessee, and now offers homes in eleven communities, including a Maryville location.
+Since 2011, Ball Homes has established a presence in Knoxville, Tennessee, and currently offers homes in ten communities, including a Maryville location.

 Current Lexington neighborhoods include the Reserve at Bryant Oak, Glasford, Tracery Oaks, Henderson Landing, Chilesburg, Sanders Crossing, Sanders Garden, and Masterson Station/Greendale.
 Our homes in Nicholasviile's Brannon Oaks are equally convenient to Lexington.
 In Georgetown, Ball Homes can be found in The Landing at Pleasant Valley, The Abbey at Old Oxford, Canewood and Paynes Landing, Paynes Crossing, Rocky Creek Meadows, and The Village at Lanes Run.
 In Versailles, Ball Homes is building in Cedar Ridge and Rose Ridge.